abh80/windiws-gpu-management-script/README.md

 Simple scripts to manage your GPU with Power Source.
 Turn GPU on when plugged in and turn GPU off when on battery!

+Tired of gpu induced battery drain?
+Do this

 > ⚠️ Tested only on Windows 10 and 11.
 Use at your own risk

 # Usage